Sunday, January 27, 2019

 Cancer Center on October 19, 2016, Iloilo City

-That was about fifteen years ago today when I couldn't even lead the Holy Rosary or memorize some basic prayers which my classmates and people of my age have mastered already.
+That was about fifteen years ago today when I couldn't even lead the Holy Rosary or memorize some essential prayers that my classmates and people of my age have mastered already.
 I wasn't prayerful back then, but I have religiously attended the required First Friday Masses and religious retreats at school.
-Back in my childhood days, it was even so hard for me to go to the church to celebrate Mass on Sundays.
+It was even so hard for me to attend church to celebrate Sunday Mass in my childhood.

-Perhaps the time has changed that the new generations of Christians are not so deeply devoted to their religion.
-Parents may be sending their kids to a Catholic or Christian school, but their values may not be a reflection of what they must have been taught in school.
-It might have started with my generation, but not so sure about it.
-What I know is that we were the generation who enjoyed playing on the streets, enjoyed being offline as compared to the online world that is enjoyed by the younger generation nowadays.
+The time has changed, and the new generations of Christians are less deeply devoted to their religion.
+Parents may send their kids to a Catholic or Christian school, but their values may not reflect what they must have been taught.
+It might have started with my generation, but I don't know.
+We were the generation who enjoyed playing on the streets and being offline compared to the online world that the younger generation wants nowadays.

-I may not have appreciated that Cathechism book back then, but now as I grow up I am becoming more mature for religious contemplations and now have a deeper understanding of the significance of the events in Catholicism or Christianity as a whole.
-Until one day when I had the opportunity to come back to the Catholic school's Medical center, the St. Paul Hospital Iloilo, I had a flashback on my religious subject teachings.
-The Cathechism was made to live when we put Christ in the hearts-whenever we give service to humanity in anyways.
+I may not have appreciated that Cathechism book back then, but as I grow up, I am becoming more mature in religious contemplations and now have a deeper understanding of the significance of the events in Catholicism or Christianity as a whole.
+One day when I had the opportunity to return to the Catholic school's Medical center, the St. Paul Hospital Iloilo, I had a flashback of my subject religious teachings.
+The Catechism was made to live when we put Christ in our the hearts-whenever we give service to humanity in anyways.

-The deepest interest in my religion started when I traveled and worked in India sometime in 2011 until 2014.
-I was able to compare and contrast different religions founded by great men who are considered as God.
-In India, I've watch videos about "The Bible" and read articles related to Christianity.
-I truly appreciate films about "Jesus" and the Christianity he founded.
-I remember it was just after the beginning of the millennium when I watched the film "Passion of the Christ" and those kinds of films give meaning when what was written in a Holy scripture was put into real-like reenactment.
+The most profound interest in my religion started when I traveled and worked in India between 2011 and 2014.
+I could compare and contrast different religions founded by great men who are considered God.
+In India, I've watched videos about "The Bible" and read articles related to Christianity.
+I genuinely appreciate films about "Jesus" and the Christianity he founded.
+I remember it was just after the beginning of the millennium when I watched the movie "Passion of the Christ," Those kinds of films give meaning when what was written in a Holy scripture is put into real-like reenactment.

-Today, with the advancement in technology I no longer have to carry thick and dark page Cathechism books.
+With technological advancement, I no longer carry thick, dark-page Catechism books.
 I enjoy reading online articles about lessons in Christianity and watching Biblical films through online streaming apps.
-I will no longer be put to test in a written examination to know whether I understood what I had read.
+I will no longer be tested in a written examination to know whether I understood what I had read.
 My thoughts and actions will now be the basis of my Catholic faith.
-I may have failed in my Religious studies, but the real test is beyond the old-school dark and thick pages books.
-With the deeper reflection of Religious articles and biblical films, I must have applied the teachings in my daily activities.
+I may have failed in my Religious studies, but the test is beyond the old-school dark and thick pages of books.
+With a deeper reflection on Religious articles and biblical films, I must have applied the teachings in my daily activities.

-From now on whenever we celebrate any Catholic event or feast, I learn to read and understand its significance in my life and know its relevance in todays' time when more people are becoming diverted and distracted by their faith.
+Whenever we celebrate any Catholic event or feast, I learn to read and understand its significance.
+I know its relevance in today's time when more people are becoming diverted and distracted by their faith.

-In today's time, the King of nations may be acting or playing like God and the worst is denying or not believing in God.
-This is the test of our time; whether we will remain faithful or abandon our faith just because of the words or orders coming from our King.
+Today, the King of nations may be acting or playing like God; the worst is denying or not believing in God.
+This is the test of our time, whether we will remain faithful or abandon our faith just because of the words or orders coming from our King.
 Today, we have our modern version of King Herod, who is envious of someone's light and Divinity.
-We are reliving the olden times just like the stories in the bible.
-Our modern society is like a reenacting of the biblical films I've watched.
-It is happening again and as a Catholic faithful, my time is put to test.
+We are reliving the olden times, just like the stories in the bible.
+Our modern society is like reenacting the biblical films I've watched.
+It is happening again, and my time is tested as a Catholic faithful.
 My time, my loved one's time, and the next generations' time.

 Even the Kings who had vast powers and may belong to other faith have paid respect and gratitude to the newborn Christ.
 It shows humility in spirit and an honorable act to someone greater in power.
-If only our nation's great leaders would have acquired those virtues like the three wise men, then we will be living in peace just like a paradise or a promised land.
-We need a King who does not only show courage and willpower, but a King who also shows humility, compassion, and faith to his people.
+If only our nation's great leaders had acquired those virtues like the three wise men, we would live in peace, like a paradise or a promised land.
+We need a King who not only shows courage and willpower but a King who also shows humility, compassion, and faith in his people.

-It may be the end of the yuletide season, but there are a lot of Catholic events that are to be celebrated in the days and months to come.
+It may be the end of the yuletide season, but many Catholic events are to be celebrated in the days and months to come.

-May this journey to a deeper Catholic understanding lead to spiritual growth and the maturity for enlightenment and greater service that is beyond the digital world we currently live in.
-May the younger generations be taught to be a responsible "King" capable of influencing others in their thoughts and actions.
-As we go through the path of our own Christian initiations, may we fully accept and embrace God through the Holy Spirit and in the name of Jesus Christ our Lord, forever and ever.
+May this journey to a deeper Catholic understanding lead to spiritual growth and the maturity for enlightenment and more excellent service that is beyond the digital world we currently live in.
+May the younger generations be taught to be responsible "Kings" capable of influencing others in their thoughts and actions.
+As we go through our Christian initiations, may we fully accept and embrace God through the Holy Spirit and in the name of Jesus Christ our Lord forever and ever.

 © 2019 Del Cusay